250th Anniversary Celebration

 Residents and visitors will be able to see the painting on display in the lobby of City Hall beginning January 15 with a dedication ceremony at 4:00 p.m. that day.
 Thank you to the generous donors who have made this project possible: Streets of St. Charles, Millstone Foundation, Drury Hotels, Embassy Suites and Thomas Realty.

-Also throughout 2019, beginning in March, you will begin to see statues of Lewis and Clark's famous Dog, Seaman, all around town.
+Also throughout 2019, beginning April 1, you will begin to see statues of Lewis and Clark's famous Dog, Seaman, all around town.
+Click here to see a map of the locations.
 These three-foot tall depictions of the famous Newfoundland will be on display at various locations throughout the City for everyone to visit and take their photo by.
 If you aren't familiar with Seaman, he was thought to have been purchased by Meriwether Lewis for $20 while he was in Pittsburgh waiting for the completion of the boats that would be taken on their journey.
 There is no record as to why

 Lewis selected a Newfoundland—whether it was simply a dog that caught his attention or whether he selected Seaman because the breed is known for being smart and strong with good swimming ability.
 Either way, we are excited to welcome Seaman around the City as part of our celebration.
 Stay tuned to this webpage for details on where you can find the statues.